Long Live Pitman's Shorthand! Reading

 https://youtu.be/yqa6KXcdfhA

 Right from the first chapter of a Pitman’s shorthand instruction book, we meet “Abe” who “paid a cheque/check”.
 I have been trying to find out what he actually paid those cheques for and have come up with some possibilities.
-Plain strokes, basic vowels/diphthongs, circles and loops only - no hooks, halving or doubling.
+Using only plain strokes, basic vowels/diphthongs, circles and loops - no hooks, halving or doubling, aimed at the early beginner

 Abe paid a cheque.
 Maybe it was to pay back Ted, Ed or Joe for the café bill last Sunday, as they ate a meal of sausages and tomato sauce, cookies, cakes and loads of icy beer.
 But I think the cheque was for Abe’s new red car which he bought at the garage up in the city, and a new bike at the small bike shop in the village.
 In the store he bought a long wide yellow rug for his back room, so his dog Jack can sit on it by the log fire.
 Abe took loads of money out of his savings to buy a big sail boat so he can go to Sandy Bay each Saturday, for a few hours sailing on the calm sea.
 He wrote a cheque for a large bunch of red roses and some lovely perfume for Auntie Sheila’s birthday.
 He had bought so many things he had to stop and add it all up.
 It was a fairly big shock as he looked at the bank list of items he had paid for.
 At last* Abe said, in a sad voice, I shall have to eat nothing but eggs on toast and milk for a long, long time!
 (207 words)